 Globally, World Relief operates as the compassionate service arm of the National Association of Evangelicals.
 As such, it works with the local church to stand for the vulnerable.
 In the United States, World Relief functions as one of nine voluntary agencies contracted by the Department of State to resettle refugees.

-World Relief has two Tennessee affiliate offices, Nashville and Memphis.
-World Relief Nashville opened its doors in 1987.
+World Relief previously had two Tennessee affiliate offices, Nashville and Memphis.
+World Relief Nashville opened its doors in 1987 but unfortunately had to close its doors in 2017.
 In August of 2012, World Relief opened a sub office in Memphis.
 Under the direction of World Relief Nashville and the leadership of Resettlement Director Steve Moses, Memphis resettled over 100 clients in its first year of operation and has resettled 200 clients annually in subsequent years of operation.

 In Tennessee, World Relief has a track record of successful administration of various grant programs of the Office of Refugee Resettlement (ORR):